uga-libraries/general-aip/README.md

 Includes one test file per function, and a test to run the full script.
 Unit test scripts should be run with the script repo folder "tests" as the current working directory.

-Before running test_check_configuration.py, rename the configuration_test.py file in the tests folder to configuration.py and rename it back to configuration_test.py once the test is complete.
+Before running test_check_configuration.py (test is commented out by default to not run with the full test suite), rename the configuration_test.py file in the tests folder to configuration.py and rename it back to configuration_test.py once the test is complete.
 Otherwise, the wrong configuration.py is used for all other tests.

+The test for av in test_manifest.py only works on a Mac, because it requires rysnc.
+The test is commented out by default to not cause errors in Windows.

+When the script is updated, it is changing the date last modified of test files, which is part of the deletion log.
+This impacts tests for delete_temp and the script.

 Known issue: Tests that check the contents of XML may fail due to the inconsistent order of element attributes.